-Graduates can analyse strategic issues based on qualitative and quantitative information supported by a toolbox of strategic concepts.
+The students can analyze strategic issues based on qualitative and quantitative information supported by a toolbox of strategic concepts.
 The aim is to identify and interpret the essential information.
 They are equipped to assess independently strategic problems from different perspectives.
 In doing so, they focus on the essential / decision-relevant facts.
 The aim is to systematically derive a strategic decision through logical conclusions from the fragmented results of the analysis phase.

-Graduates are competent to structure and apply their knowledge whilst working in heterogeneous teams.
+The students are competent in structure and apply their knowledge whilst working in heterogeneous teams.
 The objective is to communicate, present and defend the results of their analysis convincingly in discussions.
 In addition to the lecture, graduates directly apply new concepts or definitions on little exercises.
 These exercises are done alone or in small groups.

-Graduates justify professional action with theoretical and methodological knowledge and reflect on it considering alternative concepts.
+The students justify professional action with theoretical and methodological knowledge and reflect on it considering alternative concepts.